 - Do you turn your body language toward each other when the other is talking, lean in, touch, show that you’re listening, etc.?
 Yes / No

-- Do you both give and receive repair attempts (like humor, kindness, touch, forgiveness, apologies, etc.) when either of you are upset or during times of conflict?
+- Do you both give and receive repair attempts (like humor, kindness, touch, forgiveness, apologies, etc.) when either of you is upset or during times of conflict?
 Yes / No

 No one is perfect, neither are relationships.
 Life is messy.
 However, problems aren’t the problem: it’s how you both handle them that will make or break the relationship.
 If you have a pattern of being Available, Responsive, and emotionally Engaged (A.R.E.) with each other you’ll feel secure in the relationship no matter what challenges you face.
 If you answered yes to three or LESS of these questions than you probably don’t feel very secure in the relationship yet.
 Some of this may be due to how new your relationship is.
 It takes time and consistency to feel secure.
 Perfection isn’t required.
 Both of you will make mistakes, but if your efforts are consistent, predictable, and reliable, the other will feel secure.
 If one or the other is attempting to do these things, but their partner stops responding, the relationship will destabilize and become either anxious or avoidant.
 One person can not create or maintain a secure attachment.
 A chain is only as strong as its weakest link.
 That being said, when you start to feel anxious or avoidant, ask yourself, how would I act if I felt secure.
 Then do that!
 You will feel more confident, secure, and healthy when you chose to act secure; and you never know, the faith underlying your actions might reach them in ways your fear or withdrawal never could.
 If you answered yes to six or MORE, congratulations!
 You are well on your way to a secure relationship.
 To develop more skills for creating a secure relationship click here: I’m single, I’m in a relationship).